mcampbell34/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map creates a new array and executes the function provided on each element whereeas .forEach doesn't create a new array but still loops through each function and executes if the code is written correctly,

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a funciton that takes another function as an argument whereas a call back function is passed to another with the expectation that the other function will call it.

 3. What is closure?

+Is is the process of enclosing a function.
+Telling the function when to stop.

 4. Describe the four rules of the 'this' keyword.

+It refers to which object your calling.
+Example if you have an array and use this.elementname, you telling the function to call this element.

 5. Why do we need super() in an extended class?

+To access the parent variables and methods.

 ### Task 1 - Project Set up